DebbieBergstrom/Culture-Club/README.md

 To streamline project management, GitHub Projects is employed as a central hub.
 User stories and tasks are structured as GitHub issues, creating an organized workflow.
 The GitHub project board serves as a visual representation, tracking progress effectively.

 ### User Stories as GitHub Issues
 Transforming user stories into GitHub issues captures user-centric functionalities.
-These issues interlink with respective user stories, simplifying access to criteria, tasks, and discussions.
+These issues interlink with respective user stories, simplifying access to criteria, tasks, and comments.

 ### Bug Tracking for Seamless Development
 Bugs uncovered during development are documented as GitHub issues, offering insights into each bug's characteristics, impact, and reproduction steps.
 By hyperlinking these issues in README.md, users can stay updated on bug resolutions and contribute insights.